 We enjoyed collecting these Slovak culinary experiences from fellow travel bloggers (they hail from the United States, Canada, Puerto Rico, Australia, and Denmark).
 To see your own “pretty little country’s” cooking through the eyes of this many foreigners is, for a Slovak, a unique experience.
 And to learn something new as well is even better.

-Whether they ate Slovakian food at a Slovak family’s home or, more often, at a restaurant, the dishes and stories the travelers shared reminded us how delicious Slovak cuisine can be, even as its heft taxes your system.
+Whether they ate traditional Slovakian food at a Slovak family’s home or, more often, at a restaurant, the dishes and stories the travelers shared reminded us how delicious Slovak cuisine can be, even as its heft taxes your system.

 Eat, eat!
 AKA Extreme Slovak hospitality